blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 ### Effects of versioning on Blocks and Embedding Applications

-The Types sit in the middle of producers and consumers of data, and unfortunately various types of changes has differing effects on the compatibility for either side.
+The Types sit in the middle of producers and consumers of data, and unfortunately various types of changes have differing effects on the compatibility for either side.

 Importantly, the data in an embedding application can be matched to a type that is ahead of, or behind, the type used by a Block.
 This means that we are interested in the two following questions: